-The contingency plan to manage risk of counterparty default includes risk mitigation contracts, such as reinsurance arrangements, and diversification of the counterparties used.
+The contingency plan to manage risk of counterparty default includes diversification of the counterparties used.

 C.4 Liquidity risk

 Liquidity risk represents the risk of not having the liquid resources needed to meet the financial obligations without having to suffer economic losses from forced asset sales in the event of adverse scenarios.